United States Congressional Serial Set

 - U.S. Congressional Serial Set - What It Is and Its History

-- From the Government Printing Office, this site provides a history, definitions of types of material contained in the serial set, and how the Serial Set is bound.
+- From the Government Publishing Office, this site provides a history, definitions of types of material contained in the serial set, and how it was bound.

 - U.S. Congressional Serial Set Assigned Serial Numbers Not Used